-OAL contracts with vendors for its online lottery game services, instant ticket lottery game services and gaming system.
+OAL contracts with vendors for its online lottery game services, instant ticket lottery game services, and gaming system.
 These services are incurred as a percentage of sales and as such, future obligations cannot be easily determined.
 OAL has a multi-year contract with one vendor that expires in fiscal year 2027, and a multi-year contract with a second vendor that expires fiscal year 2027.
-Total fees paid on these contracts for the fiscal year ended June 30, 2021, were \$34,015,230.
+Total fees paid on these contracts for the fiscal year ended June 30, 2022, were \$29,654,955.

 During the fiscal year ended June 30, 2016, the OAL executed a contract with a third vendor to provide a business plan and other consultancy services that expired on June 30, 2020, with two optional extensions of 12 months each, which automatically renew unless either party informs the other party in writing.
-On July 1, 2020 the OAL exercised the option to extend the contract for a period of one year and amend the agreement to reflect a pricing change.
-The base compensation cost is mutually agreed upon each year.
-Incentive compensation costs are incurred as a percentage of operating income and as such, future obligations cannot be easily determined.
-In fiscal year 2021, \$487,494 base compensation costs were paid by OAL.
-The incentive compensation paid or accrued for fiscal year 2021 totaled \$4,192,194.
+On July 1, 2020, the OAL exercised the first option to extend the contract for a period of one year.
+Effective July 1, 2021, an amended contract was agreed upon with an expiration date of June 30, 2022.
+The base compensation was agreed upon to not exceed \$500,000 per annum, paid monthly.
+Incentive compensation costs are incurred as a percentage of operating income.
+The incentive compensation paid or accrued for fiscal year 2022 totaled \$1,000,000.